HanneMaes/my-zorin-linux-setup/README.md

 # My Linux Setup
-All the tweaks I make to my Linux setup for future reference
+All the tweaks I make to my Linux setup for future reference.

 # My System
 - Zorin OS 16 (based on Ubuntu 20.04 LTS)